 Generation 2004 again challenges the unequal treatment of staff, this time coming from what would ideally be the most unlikely of sources, the Local Staff Committee (LSC) in Brussels, which refused to interview those candidates who had ‘only a year left’ before hitting the arbitrary 7-year rule for their recent vacant post since it would be a ‘waste of time’.
 It is most unfortunate that an LSC would choose not to lead by example, choose not to seize this opportunity to take action and fulfil their declared responsibility to ‘represent the interests of the staff ’.
-But what can we expect from from U4U and Alliance (R&D, TAO, SFE and SE), a coalition representing the interests of the already-relatively-well-looked-after?
+But what can we expect from from Union for Unity (U4U) and Alliance, a coalition representing the interests of the already-relatively-well-looked-after?

 It is already somewhat more difficult to recruit to the staff representation than it is to recruit elsewhere in the Commission.
 If applications from candidates approaching 6 years in the same institution are not welcome, be clear and transparent about this from the outset and don’t waste time and raise the hopes of colleagues who find themselves in this situation.
 To exclude candidates with proven experience in the institutions and who could be fully operational almost immediately from even being interviewed, in favour of recruiting people from outside the institutions, who might reasonably take up to a year to be fully operational, seems to be not only a false economy in terms of time, training, knowledge and skills but also a further slap in the face for our long-suffering colleagues with fixed-term contracts.